theprimarybrain/theprimarybrain.github.io/_posts/2024-01-04-Birthday-Celebration-Toddler-Activities.md

 Nothing brings me back to my childhood faster than sprinkles on a cupcake!
 So for this sensory bin, we are giving our little ones the opportunity to dig their fingers into a sensory bin filled with sprinkles!
 To set up this bin, just fill up a bin with rainbow sprinkles and add some real birthday candles to the bin.

 We paired this bin with our [Candle Cupcakes](https://www.teacherspayteachers.com/Product/50-off-48hr-Birthday-Celebration-Toddler-School-Activities-Preschool-Lesson-10796299?utm_source=PB%20Blog&utm_campaign=Birthday%20Toddler%20Blog) to work on math skills.
-To help your children learn to count, you will want to point to the number and help our child say the name.
+To help your children learn to count, you will want to point to the number and help your child say the name.
 Then, have your child grab one candle at a time from the bin and count up to the number.
 You can even have your child pretend to blow out the candles when they finish adding the correct amount!

 [![BirthdayToddlerSensoryBin]({{ site.github.url }}/assets/img/birthday-toddler-sensory-bin-alphabet.jpg)](https://www.teacherspayteachers.com/Product/50-off-48hr-Birthday-Celebration-Toddler-School-Activities-Preschool-Lesson-10796299?utm_source=PB%20Blog&utm_campaign=Birthday%20Toddler%20Blog)